alvins82/cleanflight/docs/PID-tuning-guide.md

 Load default naze32 PIDs into the board.
 This can be done with a clean erase if you have already changed these (ensure you re-enable other settings if wiping).
 Default PIDs will allow to tune from a relatively clean slate.

-### Step 5 - Begin Rate Mode Tuning
+### Step 5 - Rate Mode Tuning

 Always start with rate mode tuning as it doesn't use any sensors/functions other than the gyroscope.
 This allows us to isolate any issues with CG and RC mixer trims and get those locked in.
   - Begin by calibrating the gyro using stick commands.
+Note that don't calibrate acc yet as we are not using it - only gyro.
   - Once done - arm the quad and slowly attempt to take off.
 Few things can happen -
     - if the quad banks to the left/right/forward/backwards - you have an issue with CG and/or RC trims.
+Correct that and retry.
+    - if the quad goes straight up then we are good.

+### Step 6 - Level Mode Tuning